What measurement means for adolescent vaccinations

 Keeping adolescents up-to-date on vaccinations prepares them for a healthy future.
 Teens and preteens who don’t receive annual wellness visits – including vaccinations when recommended – can be left exposed to health risks, including chronic diseases caused by obesity or smoking.
 These regular visits will help your adolescent stay current on recommended vaccinations.

-The statewide rate of adolescent immunizations by all reporting medical groups is 80%.
-This means 80 of 100 adolescents had their meningococcal and either Tdap or Td vaccines before age 13.
+The statewide rate of adolescent immunizations by all reporting medical groups is 89%.
+This means 89 of 100 adolescents had their meningococcal and Tdap vaccines before age 13.

 - One meningococcal vaccine should be received on or between a child’s 11th and 13th birthdays

 - One tetanus, diphtheria toxoids, and acellular pertussis (Tdap) vaccine should be received on or between a child’s 10th and 13th birthdays

 - Two to three human papillomavirus (HPV) vaccines should be received on or between a child's 9th and 13th birthdays

 Higher immunization rates can be a sign of strong performance in adolescent care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 We measure how well medical groups (and clinics) make sure that adolescents have received one dose each of the meningococcal and the Tdap vaccines, and two to three doses of the HPV vaccine by their 13th birthday.